Lebowski89/blog/content/arrs/index.md

 {{< image src="prowlarr_1.jpg" alt="prowlarr" position="center"
     style="border-radius: 1px; width:auto; height: auto" >}}

-Using Ansible, I do everything required to deploy these services for my specific needs.
+Using Ansible, I do everything required to deploy these services for my needs.

 This guide will:
    - Go through my arrs role step-by-step, from clean-up to deployment.